-There is a story drawn from Jewish literature about a cynic who approached a learned rabbi with a closed fist.
-"Rabbi, you are supposed to be a great sage.
+There is a story drawn from Jewish literature about a cynic who approached "Rabbi, you are supposed to be a great sage.
 I have a question for you.
-In my hand, I hold a small bird.
+In my land, I hold a small bird.
 Is it dead or alive?"

 The rabbi knew that if he said the bird was alive, the cynic would crush it and then open his hand and show a dead bird.
-If, however, the rabbi said the bird was dead, the cynic would open up his hand and let the bird fly away.
+If, however, the rabbi said the bird was dead the cynic would open up his hand and let the bird fly away.

 "Dear man," said the rabbi, "the answer lies in your hand."